insujang/insujang.github.io/_posts/cs500/2017-04-13-summary-of-cs500-disjoint-sets.markdown

         y.parent = x
     else
-        // if two trees have same rank, link on to the other and increase the rank of the other. x.parent = y
+        // if two trees have same rank, link on to the other and increase the rank of the other.
+        // It is implementation specific, and the following example links x to y.
+        // The root of y is still the root of the new tree. x.parent = y
         if x.rank == y.rank
             y.rank = y.rank + 1